 If you are an undergraduate or graduate student in your final year of a games-related program at a Canadian or American institution, we hope that you will keep us in mind and consider joining the study in the fall.

-Students who are eligible for the study and agree to participate will be compensated $50 CAN for each interview they complete, up to $200 CAN for completing an initial interview and one interview each year for three years.
+Students who are eligible for the study and agree to participate will be compensated $50 CAN for each year in the project ($10 for the survey and $40 for the interview).
+You can earn up to $200 CAN if you stay enrolled in the project for three years after graduation.

 Read about the ethics guiding this research.

 Within a few years of finding employment in the video game industry, a staggering number of post-secondary graduates leave it.
 This project addresses the urgent need to understand why people abandon an industry they worked so hard to enter.
 Despite much discussion of the transition of highly skilled workers from postsecondary institutions to industry, there remains little to no rigorously produced, reliable information on the host of factors that shape workers’ experiences and economic outcomes.
 This includes an analysis of the following:

 - the effectiveness of game studies curriculum,

 - the formal and informal networks that support new workers,

 - the mismatch between workers’ and employers’ expectations during the transition from school to work,